 The pre-sentence officer who does the report will also look at the facts of the case, provide the judge with case law that applies to the case, and make a recommendation to the judge as to their opinion on an appropriate sentence.
 The judge will weigh all of the information, including the information from the government prior to making a decision.

 The pre-sentence report in a federal criminal case is very important because it gives the judge a chance to view the defendant in a positive light, outside of the charge they face.
 In some cases, the probation officer will get the information wrong in the pre-sentence report; when this occurs, the defense attorney needs to bring that to the attention of the judge and submit a sentencing memorandum on behalf of the defendant.
 The defense attorney will also submit objections to the pre-sentence report and their opinion on the proper interpretation of whatever issue is of concern.

-What Does The Judge Consider When Determining My Sentence In A Federal Case?
+What Does The Judge Consider When Determining My Sentence?

 In a federal sentencing, the judge is going to consider several things, including the federal sentencing guidelines, which take into consideration the defendant’s criminal record and criminal history, what happened in the current case, whether or not public safety is a concern, who the defendant impacted, how many victims there are, and how sophisticated the defendant was in the commission of the crime.
 These guidelines must be considered by judges across the country.

-Where Does A Federal Criminal Case Take Place In Or Around Los Angeles County?
+Where Does A Federal Criminal Case Take Place Around Los Angeles?

 There are a number of courthouses in the Central District where federal criminal cases take place, but the primary courthouse is located in the heart of downtown Los Angeles.
 First court appearances and post-indictment arraignments are generally brought at the Ronald Reagan building.